Doughty Street Chambers

 Doughty Street Chambers is a British set of barristers' chambers situated in Bristol, Manchester and London's Doughty Street, undertaking criminal justice, public law, immigration, employment, human rights and civil liberties work.

 Doughty Street Chambers was set up in 1990 by thirty barristers, aiming to break the mould of traditional chambers by moving out of the Inns of Court.
 The chambers are now over four times the size with over 120 members, including 42 King's Counsels.
-Geoffrey Robertson is the founder and joint head of Doughty Street Chambers along with Edward Fitzgerald.
+Geoffrey Robertson KC was the founding head of Doughty Street Chambers.

 Helena Normanton's nomination for an English Heritage Blue Plaque (unveiled in October 2021 by Brenda Hale) was made by women barristers at Doughty Street Chambers.

 Due to representing Hong Kong pro-democracy activist and media owner Jimmy Lai, barristers have been targeted by the Chinese state with rape threats to themselves and their children, surveillance and hacking of bank accounts.